-A Neighborhood Meeting was held on April 26, 2016 at the City of Alachua Public Library to educate the owners of nearby land and any other interested members of the public about the project.
+A Neighborhood Meeting was held on June 20, 2018 at the City of Alachua Public Library to educate the owners of nearby land and any other interested members of the public about the project.
 As required by Section 2.2.4 of the LDRs, all property owners within 400 feet of the subject property were notified of the meeting and notice of the meeting was published in the Gainesville Sun.
 The applicant provided a brief presentation (a copy of which has been submitted with the application) and was present and available to answer questions.
-According to the applicant's minutes, one (1) individual attended the meeting.
+According to the applicant's minutes, there were no individuals from the public that attended the meeting.
 A summary of questions and discussion of issues which occurred at the meeting has been provided by the applicant.